fiunchinho/dmz-controller/README.md

     servicePort: 80
 ```

-Which ones?
-The whitelisted addresses come from a ConfigMap that contains a map for different sources.
-The addresses in the key specified in the `armesto.net/ingress` annotation will be whitelisted.
+Which addresses?
+The whitelisted addresses come from a `ConfigMap` that contains a map where we can store different sources.
+The addresses named with the key specified in the `armesto.net/ingress` Ingress annotation will be whitelisted.
-If we'd have the following `ConfigMap`, and our Ingress object annotated with `armesto.net/ingress: "office"`, the addresses 8.8.8.8/32 and 8.8.4.4/32 would be whitelisted.
+If we'd have the following `ConfigMap`, and our Ingress object annotated with `armesto.net/ingress: "office"`, the addresses `8.8.8.8/32` and `8.8.4.4/32` would be whitelisted.

 ```yaml
 apiVersion: v1